Meet the Maker: Parcel Paper Studio

 how has your brand evolved?

 In the same way that I can’t just copy someone else’s formula, I also can’t try to be everyone’s cup of tea.
 I’m not afraid to bring in products that share a point of view or to use my social media platform to draw attention to social causes that are important to me.
-I started doing that, almost subconsciously, during the 2016 election and people responded very positively to it.
 I also realized the value in humanizing the brand by including bits of myself in our social media – no one wants to follow some sterile, run of the mill business.
 They want a unique experience and to see there’s a real person behind the crafted images.
+Instagram has become an even bigger part of the business now - I started a copywriting branch of the shop based on clients finding me through the platform.
+Packaging and web content, social media captions - it all started with a double tap!

 what materials do you work with?